 Expected Results:

-For test case 1 and 2, the value for RES* in the Nausf_UEAuthentication_Authenticate Request message from the AMF to the AUSF is NULL.

 For test case 1 and 3, the SEAF/AMF rejects the authentication by sending an Authentication Reject to the UE.

 For test case 2 and 4, the SEAF/AMF initiates an Identification procedure with the UE to retrieve the SUCI.